 Perched on a mountain-top in Sidwashini, about a 10-15 minute drive from the Swazi capital of Mbabane, is a small gathering of colourful houses and buildings.
 That’s Waterford Kamhlaba.
 Originally designed by renowned architect Amancio (Pancho) Guedes, Waterford has grown as much in physical size as it has in student numbers.

-Our diversity is reflected in the 600 students from over 50 different countries currently on our campus.
+Our diversity is reflected in the 600 students from 60 different countries currently on our campus.
 Eighty percent of those students come from the African continent from diverse social, economic and class backgrounds.

 The campus has exceptional sports, arts and learning facilities.
 It is also home to an incredible blend of indigenous flora and fauna.
 Hiking trails up the school’s peak provide an incredible view of Swaziland’s picturesque landscape.
 Waterford has a bus service that allows students to shop and socialise in the capital city, Mbabane, twice a week.

 Waterford is highly influenced by the social, historical and cultural context of Swaziland.
 The ‘one world’ (‘Kamhlaba’) that exists at the top of this Swazi mountain is that of international integration within a Swazi setting.
 Students are encouraged to explore the country and its culture and many Waterford alumni (both Swazi and otherwise) return here after university to work or settle.

 Swaziland can be accessed through several border entry points from South Africa or Mozambique, and by air from South Africa (OR Tambo International Airport to King Mswati III International Airport - Sikhuphe)